 Welcome back to Schiphol: Do I have to wear a face mask at Schiphol?

-At Schiphol, we maintain a 1.5 metre distance from each other and we ask that you wear a face mask.
+At Schiphol, we maintain a 1.5 metre distance from each other and it is mandatory to wear a face mask.
 This is especially important in queues, such as at check-in, security, boarding and reclaim, where keeping your distance can be difficult.
 Protecting yourself by wearing a face mask is therefore a good idea.

 Where do I have to wear a face mask?

 We kindly request that you wear a face mask throughout the airport.
 This is mandatory as of 1 December 2020.
 That means you wear a face mask from when you arrive at Schiphol Plaza to when you get to the plane.
 Or from the moment you disembark to when you are outside again.
 This creates a sense of security not just for you, but also for your fellow travellers.
 So always wear a face mask at the check in desks, at security, throughout the border processes, during boarding and at reclaim.
 Schiphol staff are going to be helping you to remember this.
 You may take the face mask off for a moment to eat or drink, but please put it straight back on again afterwards.
 And, of course, keep 1.5 metres apart.
 There is an exception for people who cannot wear a mouth mask due to their disability or illness.
 You can find more information on who is exempted from wearing a face mask on the Dutch Government website.